International Courses and Experiences

 Travel Dates: November and December 2024- Specific Dates coming soon.

 • This course travels for 2 weeks at the end of November and returns at the beginning of December.
-Travel dates and details coming soon.
+Travel dates are November 22nd to December 9th.

 • Additional costs: flight (approximately $1,600 or less), about 10 meals ($5–$12 per meal), day-off excursions, souvenirs